MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/get-started/migrate-com-to-web-addins.md

 # Migrate from COM add-ins to web add-ins

 In the new Outlook for Windows, web add-ins are fully supported, with no other work required from partners.
-COM add-ins aren’t supported in the new Outlook for Windows, but continue to work in classic Outlook for Windows.
+COM add-ins aren't supported in the new Outlook for Windows, but continue to work in classic Outlook for Windows.
 COM add-ins can manipulate Outlook in many ways that often leads to instability and crashes in Outlook.
 To ensure Outlook is more stable and robust, web add-ins provide a sandbox environment for add-ins to operate in and have checks and balances in place.

 COM add-ins differ from web add-ins in several ways; one example is the use of fixed entry points.
 Using fixed entry points is intentional to ensure a stable and consistent experience for all Outlook users.